DataTableV2

 would set the column to be 100 pixels wide. -

-Flexible width in fractions - You can set a flexible width for the column using a fractional unit.
+Flexible width in fractions: You can set a flexible width for the column using a fractional unit.
 This is done by specifying the width as a fraction, like

 width: '1fr'

 .
 This approach allows the column to take up a proportion of the available space, adjusting dynamically based on the total space available and the fractional values assigned to other columns.
-For instance, if you have two columns and set their widths to width: '1fr' and width: '2fr', the second column will be twice as wide as the first one. -
+For instance, if you have two columns and set their widths towidth: '1fr'

-Fit to content - To make a column's width automatically adjust to fit the content of its cells, set the column's
+Fit to content: To make a column's width automatically adjust to fit the content of its cells, set the column's

 width